 Business and Private Records

 Unincorporated businesses should keep records for five years following the filing deadline for a Tax Return.
-For example ones Accounts for say the year from 1/5/15 to 30/4/16 (forming the basis of a 2017 Tax Return) have a filing deadline of 31/1/18.
-Five years from 31/1/18 is 31/1/22 (ie. nearly eight years in total).
+For example ones Accounts for say the year from 1/5/18 to 30/4/19 (forming the basis of a 2020 Tax Return) have a filing deadline of 31/1/21.
+Five years from 31/1/21 is 31/1/26 (ie. nearly eight years from now).
 Individuals must also retain supporting documentation for all entries on their personal Tax Returns for this same period of time.
 Limited Companies should keep records for six years from the end of an accounting period.

 To form a Company or not?

-The largest change in taxation of dividends for many years took place in April 2016.
-The marginal rate of tax for basic rate and higher rate taxpayers is now effectively 26% and 46% respectively.
+The largest change in taxation of dividends for many years took place in April 2016, when a 7.5% tax rate was introduced.
+The marginal rate of tax for basic rate and higher rate taxpayers, after the £2,000 allowance, is now 7.5% and 32.5% respectively, after having paid 19% Corporation tax.
 This compares with tax on profits of an unincorporated business of 29% and 42% respectively (inc. NI).
 Generally the difference in most cases does not on it's own justify incorporation, although a top rate of Corporation tax of 19%, with no upper limit, does make incorporation attractive if profits are retained in the Company.
 However at some time in the future more tax will have to be paid to extract the money personally.

 No decision should ever be taken on this limited amount of information, particularly as there can be commercial reasons why incorporation is essential.